 Since the 1850s, captains who competently steer their own ships across the world, avoiding disaster and risking life and limb, come to the Columbia Bar and are then required to have a Bar Pilot take over steering the ship to safety, avoiding grounding on the bar or being dashed into the jetties on either side.
 A Pilot boards the ship in all weathers and hours – originally by oar boat, then by motor boat in the 1950s, and more recently by helicopter.
 There’s a wild west feel to how these Pilots still have to negotiate the elements and conquer the currents and stormy seas.
 These ship jockeys’ attitude is “I think I can” as they overcome adversity to bring necessities and luxuries to all the good little boys and girls on the other side.
 They have a rugged cowboy mentality, undaunted by daily danger astride the buckingest broncs that ever lived, hurling themselves into danger, and coping with treacherous conditions.
 Yet they keep going, defying death (mostly) and loving their work.
 It’s compelling to read and listen to them talk about it and watch footage of some crazy rescues, not to mention just getting themselves on and off the ships.

 I didn’t have much of a plan the day we went to Astoria.
-After the 2 hour drive, I realized there was too much for a short day’s visit, so we followed our instincts, first enjoying fresh crab near the now defunct fish canneries.
+After the two hour drive, I realized there was too much for a short day’s visit, so we followed our instincts, first enjoying fresh crab near the now defunct fish canneries.
 Astoria was built on its fishing, canning, and logging industries, but now banks on promoting tourism around its rich history.

 We walked along part of the 6.5 mile long Riverwalk, watched enormous ships and relatively tiny boats on the river, skirted the outside of the apparently not-to-be-missed Maritime Museum (next time!), looked up at the Astoria Column acknowledging that the long winding staircase and great views were for another day, ate more crab while admiring the bridge just out the windows, and finally drove up the winding ramp leading to the spectacular bridge.

-The bridge was everything I wanted, marvelous construction, clean lines, strength, engineering genius, beauty, breathtaking views, and a feel of flying as we rumbled over the narrow 2-lane span.
+The bridge was everything I wanted, marvelous construction, clean lines, strength, engineering genius, beauty, breathtaking views, and a feel of flying as we rumbled over the narrow two-lane span.
 The Oregon side rises up 196 feet, allowing enormous international commercial ships to glide under.
 As you approach Washington, it sinks down to just above water level where you can almost feel the current as it races under you.
 Had I been alone I would have turned around to do it a few more times, like that time I rode the Santa Cruz roller coaster 17 times in a row before finally getting nauseous.
 Once just isn’t enough.

 Standing at the river’s mouth on either side was going to be more adventuring than we were up for (next time!), so I found the nearest beach at Seaview on Long Beach, just north of the confluence, where we were almost completely alone with the fierce Pacific wind and sea air.